 Nicotinamide Riboside Benefits

-According to various advertisements, nicotinamide riboside supplements are touted to help with a variety of issues including the following:
+According to various advertisements, Niagen supplements are touted to help with a variety of problems such as:

 How Do We Make NR?

-Small amounts of nicotinamide riboside can be found in milk.
-We also make NR from the amino acid, tryptophan as well as from the vitamins, niacin and niacinamide.
+Small amounts of nicotinamide riboside are found in milk.
+We also make NR from the amino acid, tryptophan, and vitamins, niacin, and niacinamide.
 Both niacin and niacinamide are thought to be better at producing NR than tryptophan.

 Nicotinamide Riboside And The Mitochondria